antheargh/bebop-generator/readme.md

-##Cowboy Bebop Card Generator
+## Cowboy Bebop Card Generator

-A relatively simple Cowboy Bebop ending card generator using python's pillow library.
+A relatively simple Cowboy Bebop end card generator using python's pillow library.
 Supports custom image size and multiline text input.

 I didn't stress test it that hard so it's not so robust... pls don't try to break it or do weird html injection... o(╥﹏╥)o♡